-Times of the year when rainfall exceeds evaporation, or soil temperatures are low will identify when spreading of effluent is not advisable and storage of effluent is required.
+Times of the year when rainfall exceeds evaporation will identify when spreading of effluent is not advisable and storage of effluent is required.

 Soil types will influence the type of lining required in effluent ponds.

 Soil type will influence the amount of effluent that can be spread at one time, and the spreading rate.